ZackFra/Salesforce-Moxygen/README.md

 #### public List\<SObject\> queryWithBinds(String queryString, Map\<String, Object\> bindMap, System.AccessLevel accessLevel)

-Same behavior as query, bindMap and accessLevel are ignored.
+- If a query is registered, Same behavior as query, bindMap and accessLevel are ignored.
+- If a query is not registered, performs a query with binds call through the mock soql database.

 #### public List\<Aggregate\> queryAggregate(String queryString)

+- If this query was not registered, queries the mock soql database
-- Returns a list of Aggregates if this query was registered via "registerAggregateQuery",
+- Returns a list of Aggregates if this query was registered via "registerAggregateQuery"
-- Throws an exception if this query was registered via "registerFailedAggregateQuery",
+- Throws an exception if this query was registered via "registerFailedAggregateQuery"
-- Returns an empty List of Aggregates if this query was not registered

 #### public List\<Aggregate\> queryAggregate(String queryString, System.AccessLevel accessLevel)